 - Just like with their other Meade telescopes, the ETX 90 performs wonderfully.
 This instrument delivers crisp optics, impressive enough for astrophotography.

 - Since it works with internal batteries, Meade telescope reviews remarked that the instrument goes through batteries rapidly.
 On average, batteries will keep the telescope working for 20 hours before wearing out.
 To change them, you have to take out three screws, and remove the base plate.

 - While it’s suitable for small road trips, the Meade ETX 90 can be too heavy to carry on longer distances.
 This is especially hard if you have an extensive kit comprising other accessories.

 - The manual adjustments can be tricky for beginners who do not know all the ins and outs of the ETX 90.

 - One Meade ETX 90 review commented that the company’s customer service leaves a lot to be desired.
 More than one client complained about the slow replies.

 Where to Find the Meade ETX 90 Telescope

 Since Meade ETX 90 production stopped a long time ago to be replaced by variations of the classic models, nowadays, astronomy aficionados can only find second hand models.
 Depending on the condition of the instrument, you can spend anywhere between $150 and $500 on the telescope.
 You can find Meade ETX 90 telescopes at online retailers like Amazon, in reasonable condition, and at affordable prices.

 Meade ETX 90’s 26 millimeter eyepiece provides 48x magnification.
 The telescope has a flip-mirror system which allows for 90-degree observation of both land and sky remote objects.
 With Meade ETX 90, you will be able to get crisp images of the Moon, Saturn’s cloud belts, and even the Orion nebula.
 Overall, this instrument will outperform many other telescopes in its price range in terms of image contrast, resolution, and clarity.

 Proper storage is essential when it comes to preserving the telescope’s longevity.
-Make sure the instrument and all the accessories are stored in a non-humid room, away from Sun rays, preferably in a box or special case.
-Keep the cap on the lens at all times to prevent dust from sneaking in and impairing the Meade ETX 90’s functionality.
+Make sure the instrument and all the accessories are stored in a non-humid room, away from the sun, preferably in a box or special case.
+Keep the cap on the lens at all times to prevent dust from sneaking in and impairing Meade ETX 90’s functionality.